mirekmarek/Easy-Deployer/README.md

 # Easy Deployer

 Easy Deployer is easy to use, but very powerful online projects deployment tool.
-It uses FTP for file transfer and SCP and SFTP support will be available soon.
+It uses FTP or SCP/SFTP for file transfer.

 Main features: